 What is also self-evident is that the prototypes were not always gold coins.
 Here is an Indian Imitation of a very rare Emperor Pupienus who ruled for only about 3 months.
 There is only one known gold aureus that has survived and certainly no double aureus or “bino” that has survived.
 The known coinage is usually restricted to silver and bronze.
-Here, the Indian artist copied a silver Anontinianus which was a double denarius distinguished by the radiated grown.
+Here, the Indian artist copied a silver Anontinianus which was a double denarius distinguished by the radiated crown.
 The resulting imitation is simply not of a known coin.

 Here we have an imitation crudely copied of Gordian III (238-244AD).
 It is a bit underweight coming in at 3.05 grams compared to 4.58 grams.
 The lettering is also a bit crude as well.
-We do see that as Roman began to plummet into its economic decline during the 3rd century AD and barbarian invasions were becoming more common, naturally, the demand for spices from India declined significantly.
+We do see that as Roman began to plummet into its economic decline during the 3rd century AD and barbarian invasions were becoming more common, naturally, the demand for spices and silks from India/China declined significantly.

 From the early third century onwards, direct Indo-Roman trade declined, and communications with India passed into the hands of intermediaries.
 Indian Imitations appear to end with this period of Gordian III.
 We begin to see them once again around the time of Constantine I (305-337AD) and they will still appear with imitations of Byzantine coins during the 4th century AD.